tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 <p align="right"><sub>index.html lines 24 - 37</sub></p>

 - The instructions (“info_box”) that describe to the user how the quiz works
-	- The button of this box includes two buttons, wrapped in a class called “buttons:”, one name “quit” and the other named “restart”
+	- The button of this box includes two buttons, wrapped in a class called “buttons”, one name “quit” and the other named “restart”
 ```html
 	<div class="quiz_box">
 	    	<header>